mkdoc/mktoc/README.md

 default is to use `#` for anchor links on the same page.

 If the `bullet` option is given it must be one of `-`, `+` or `*`.

-Note that when creating links inline markup in the heading will be lost.

 * `opts` Object processing options.